Tacna province

-Tacna is a province of the Department of Tacna, in Peru.
+Tacna (/es/; Aymara and Quechua: Taqna) is a province of the department of Tacna, Peru.
 It is located in the country's south, on the border with Chile and Bolivia and it's is the largest of the department's four provinces.
+From 1883 to 1929, the province's territory south of the Sama River was administered by Chile following the War of the Pacific.